Rare blood types

-A rare blood type is any blood type that is difficult to find in the population where you may need that "rare" type of Blood.
+A rare blood type is any blood type that is difficult to find in the population where you may need that 'rare' type of blood.
 One way of defining a blood type as rare is when more than 200 donors must be screened to find one compatible donor with blood of that desired type.
 So it’s a needle in a haystack.

 There are racial and ethnic differences in blood type and composition.
 Your blood type is inherited in the same way as your eye and hair colour.
-That is why it is almost impossible to find a rare blood type that is needed to transfuse an Asian patient, for example, in a donor who is white, and vice versa.
+That is why it is almost impossible to find a rare blood type that is needed to transfuse an Asian patient, for example, in a donor who is caucasian, and vice versa.

 For example there are certain ethnic groups where certain blood types are most common.
 This is to do with geography and ethnicity combining.
 Examples are:

 - African / Caribbean / black community in Amercia U- and Duffy-

 - Native Americans and Alaskan Native peoples RzRz

-Pacific Island peoples and Asian Jk ( a- b- )
+- Pacific Island peoples and Asian Jk ( a- b- )

 - Hispanics Di ( b- )

 - Russian Jews Dr ( a- )

 - Caucasians Kp ( b- ) and Vel

 When a patient requires a blood transfusion, they can usually be given blood from a donor based on their ABO group and Rh type only.

 So, if a patient has the Ro subtype and requires ongoing multiple transfusions, usually they need blood of the Ro subtype.
 When this is not possible they receive blood which is less well matched.
-For patients, receiving less well matched blood over a long period this can cause complications in their condition, so its im[portant we get the best possible matches.
+For patients, receiving less well matched blood over a long period can cause complications in their condition, so it's important we get the best possible matches.